-KML scripts in fact define the visual aspect of Emu48, the behavior of the buttons, of the keyboard, ...
-It's a GREAT way to customize your copy of Emu48.
+KML (Keyboard Mapping Language) scripts define the visual aspect of Emu48, the behaviour of the buttons, of the keyboard, ...
+It's a great way to customize your copy of Emu48.

-Check that the path in the "Emu48 Directory" text area is correct.
-Modify it if the directory in which you installed Emu48 is not the directory displayed.
-Click the refresh button ("V") after modifying it to update the list box or use the ("...") button to start the directory browser.
+Check in this dialog that the path in the "Emu48 Directory" text area points to the directory in which you installed the Emu48 KML files.
+Click the refresh button ("V") after modifying the directory path manually to update the list box or use the ("...") button to start a directory browser.

 Choose a KML script in the list box for your calculator ROM you put into Emu48's directory.